LucianBuzzo/Homestead/README.md

 ## End of the game

+The players win the game if they harvest enough crops to survive the winter, before the game ends after 5 rounds.
-The number of harvested crops required to win is the number of players multiplied by 3.
+The number of harvested crops required to win is the number of players multiplied by 4.
-The players win the game if they harvest enough crops to survive the winter.
-The game ends after 10 rounds.